MecSim/MecSimCalc-docs/docs/maps/example-3.md

 ### Creating a map

-Start by creating a Folium map `m` that has the following attributes:
+Start by creating a Folium map instance, `m` that has the following attributes:

-- `location`: the initial center of the map iin latitude and longitude.
+- `location`: the initial center of the map in latitude and longitude.
 - `zoom_start`: the initial zoom level.
 - `tiles`: map tiles.
-  - Map tiles are the type of map to use, such as satellite vs. road.
+  - Map tiles specify the type of map to use, such as satellite vs. road.
   - `"OpenStreetMap"` is the standard tile used to see roads.
   - See possible map tiles [here](https://python-visualization.github.io/folium/modules.html).